haventura/ProjetSimulationReseaux/README.md

   -Junction, wich are used to link together several Nodes and concentrate/distribute power from/along many power lines.
 - There are two Interfaces included in the platform; IMarket, implemented by the Fuel class, which randomize the price value of the Fuel object over time, and IWeather, implemented by the Node class, wich provide each Node object with a few weather parameters such as sunshine and wind.
 - The Junction and PowerLine Classes do not have any functionnal implementation, they are just provided for graphical purposes.
-- The classes and most of the important methods of the platform come with a little description of their function in the program files.
+- The classes and most of the important methods of the platform come with a short description of their function in the program files.

 <p align="center">
   <img src="img/Class Diagram.png" alt="The Class Diagram" width="700"><br/>
-  <em>Click the image for full resolution</em>
+  <em>The Class Diagram of the platform.
+Click the image for full resolution</em>
 </p>

 ## Sequence Diagram